 What’s Fractionated Coconut Oil, you might ask?
 We use Fractionated Coconut Oil to make our D3 into a liquid that’s easy for babies to take.
 Fractionated Coconut Oil contains only the medium-chain triglycerides (MCTs) of coconut oil.
 MCTs are important because they protect the vitamin D so it won’t go bad.
 MCTs are healthful and efficiently used by the body for energy, which means they are not stored as body fat.
-And what you get is a non-greasy, non-staining, light liquid oil that you can feel good about.
+And what you get is a non-staining, light liquid oil that you can feel good about.

 No. It doesn't contain any of those ingredients.

 Simply squeeze one drop on to your finger, nipple or pacifier.
 You can also mix with food or juice or dispense into baby’s mouth.
 Avoid giving to baby orally so baby’s tongue or lips do not come into contact with the bottle and possibly cause cross contamination.

 No, but it should be protected from heat, light and moisture.